Topic: DMD0358

 Element References:

-Device - selects one of the EtherNet/IP Explicit Message Client devices preconfigured to use the on-board Ethernet port of the PLC.
-The default selection is the one preconfigured EtherNet/IP Explicit Message Client named @IntEIPClient.
+Click the drop-down box and select one of the preconfigured EtherNet/IP Explicit Message Client devices or one of the EtherNet/IP Implicit Scanner devices.
+The default selection is the built-in EtherNet/IP Explicit Message Client named @IntEIPClient.

-Note: this selection requires a TCP connection be established to the EtherNet/IP Explicit Message Server before the communication can take place.
-If you will be communicating to more than one EtherNet/IP Server (Servers with different IP Addresses) then we recommend that a separate EtherNet/IP Explicit Message Client device be created for each of the EtherNet/IP Servers.
+Note: If you will be communicating to more than one EtherNet/IP Servers (Servers with different IP Addresses), we recommend that a separate EtherNet/IP Explicit Message Client device be created for each of the EtherNet/IP Servers.
 Doing this will minimized the TCP overhead required to manage connections to multiple EtherNet/IP Servers.
 Any time you use the same EtherNet/IP Client Device for multiple IP Addresses you will see Info Message M240 similar to the following in the Output Window:

-Selecting the create device entry will open the Create New Device dialog in the System Configuration so that additional EtherNet/IP Explicit Message Client devices can be created.
+Selecting one of the client device types will open the appropriate Create New Device dialog in the System Configuration.

-EtherNet/IP Server Address specifies the IP Address of the EtherNet/IP Server (Slave) to send the message to.
+IP Address specifies the IP Address of the EtherNet/IP Server (Slave) to send the message to.
+If thel Device is an EtherNet/IP Implicit Adapter, the IP Address from the selected device is used and cannot be set in the instruction.

 • Select Fixed IP Address if the IP Address of the EtherNet/IP Server (Slave) is a fixed (static) IP Address.
 IP addresses are canonically represented in dot-decimal notation, consisting of four decimal numbers, each ranging from 0 to 255, separated by dots.
 This can be any valid IP Address on the same local network as the Do-more CPU or the ECOM module.